tnodland/vangst_interview_challenge/README.md

 Added graphQL library and graphiQL GUI for executing queries and mutations.

 - Start here: https://graphql.org/ .
 Learn about basic queries and mutations
-- You can find the ruby graphql library docs and info here:
+- You can find the ruby specific graphql library docs and info here:
     - https://github.com/rmosolgo/graphql-ruby
     - https://graphql-ruby.org/development
 ```